mythril-forge/vanilla-spells/spells/level-2/snillocs-snowball-swarm.md

 ## Description
 A flurry of magic snowballs erupts from a point you choose within range.
-Each creature in a 5-foot-radius sphere centered on that point must make a Dexterity saving throw.
+Each creature in a 5-foot-radius sphere centered on that point must make a Dexterity Saving Throw.
 A creature takes `3d6` cold damage on a failed save, or half as much damage on a successful one.

 ## At Higher Levels